 How can I write my own plugins/modules?

 To avoid compiler errors, the minimum JAR file in the class path you need, is API.jar.
-If you do not want manually create the META-INF/services folder and stay relaxed during refactorings, you should include org-openide-util-lookup.jar and use the @ServiceProvider annotations.
+If you do not want manually create the META-INF/services folder and keep relaxed during refactorings, you should include org-openide-util-lookup.jar and use the @ServiceProvider annotations.
 If you want receive messages, include eventbus.jar.
 To access domain objects, such as stored metadata info, include Domain.jar.
 Some other common used library is jsl.jar.
 All JARs located in the lib sub directory of JPhotoTagger's installation directory.

 The best way to find reference implementations, is browsing the source code.
 Even better is, clone it and open in in the NetBeans IDE.
 The clone contains all source code and libraries.